nikkipeck/Listr/README.md

 **You have 4 hours to resolve as many as these issues as you can** Select 1 issue to work on at a time.
 Please read each issue carefully as their requirements are sometimes not as simple as they suggest.
+We believe in using the tools you love, as part of this we do not count the setup of your ruby environment against the 4 hour mark.

 ## Mentaility
 If you have questions about the tickets you are working on, please feel free to reach out to a member of our team.
 This project is to access your technical skills as well as your working process.
-We believe that questions should be asked early and often, just like out commits :).
+We believe that questions should be asked early and often, just like our commits :).

 ## Installing ruby
 Homebrew is a common way to install system dependancies on Mac Osx.
 We suggest that you use it to install Ruby, if you don't have it checkout the following link: